Go Etsy! Celebrate National Craft Month

 And this is after the C.O.D. fees for the starter kit.

 Since Etsy started in 2005, hand craft hobbyists are starting to make much more for their craftsmanship.
 With placing much higher than eBay in the online sellers marketplace, is it time to get crafting?
+Where to begin:

 Start with this fun Paper Star project which is fairly easy, per blog owner Kimberly.
 There are six simple steps (see link for full instructions): Choose paper, print pattern on back of paper, cut and fold tabs, arrange, glue and ribbon!